cvdubbs/RaspberryPiServer/README.md

 * Optional: Set up Remote Desktop Login Access (WARNING!: This could hinder your router and network security if not done properly)

 The easiest way to do this without opening up another port on your router is to whitelist your desktop/main laptop to the network that runs the raspberry pi webserver.
+You can also use PiVPN and open vpn in order to connect to your pi from abroad.
+Here's a great video with a great resource for [installing PiVPN](https://www.youtube.com/watch?v=9LNC393pqyE)

 I installed Xrdp using this [guide](https://linuxize.com/post/how-to-install-xrdp-on-raspberry-pi/) and then followed the port set up instructions [here](https://www.windowscentral.com/how-use-remove-desktop-app-connect-pc-windows-10-0) and was able to connect via remote desktop using windows 10 to the raspberrry pi server~!